spotify/github-java-client/README.md

 This module was created after existing libraries were evaluated and dismissed, and we found that we were writing similar code in multiple projects.
-As such, it at least initially only contains enough functionality for our internal requirements which reflect that we were working on build system integration with the GitHub pull requests.
+As such, it at least initially only contains enough functionality for our internal requirements which reflects that we were working on build system integration with the GitHub pull requests.
 It has been widely used for 4+ years.
 It's important to notice that it does not cover all GitHub v3 API.
 Adding missing endpoints should be very straightforward.
 Pull Requests are welcome.